 Heritage Oak offers a well-rounded program that includes extras that are not offered at many other schools.
 A personalized curriculum is emphasized with enrichment teachers for art, music, violin and band instruction, French, Spanish, debate, computers, physical education and etiquette.
 The use of interactive white boards allows for lessons to be interactive and students to be fully engaged.
-All students in Junior Kindergarten through Eighth Grade utilize their own laptop computers that are integrated into their day.
+All students in Junior Kindergarten through Eighth Grade utilize their own iPads (provided by the school) that are integrated into their day.
 Students in grades 4-8 participate in after-school sports leagues and a wide range of after school extra-curricular programs are available for students of all ages.

 The faculty at Heritage Oak is trained to use positive reinforcement to encourage behavior which is both productive and socially acceptable.
 Our discipline policy is clearly communicated and is consistent and firm, yet gentle.
 Children thrive in a setting where they know their boundaries and what is expected of them.
 Our students are rewarded for doing the right thing, not simply disciplined for poor behavior.

 Parents are encouraged to become involved.
 We do not require service or volunteer time from our parents but if they wish to help the teachers, chaperone field trips, provide a service, etc. their help is welcomed.
 All parent volunteers must participate in a background check through the school.

 Parents are required to attend Back-to-School Night in September along with Personal Learning Plan conferences in November.
 They are invited to various events including our Welcome Back Celebration, Trunk or Treat Event, Mother-Child Event, and Homecoming game.
 Also, Heritage Oak has a Parent Assistance League (PAL) which is an organization of parents who meet once a month to discuss programs and initiatives for the school.